tpunt/PHP7-Reference/README.md

 {
     public function test() : A // all good!
     {
-        return null; // not good!
+        return null; // Fatal error: Uncaught TypeError: Return value of B::test() must be an instance of A, null returned...
     }
 }
 ```